 Saltburn-By-The-Sea, Yorkshire

-Saltburn-By-The-Sea is a seaside town in Yorkshire, in the North Riding.
+Saltburn-By-The-Sea is a seaside town on the North Sea coast in the Cleveland area of Yorkshire, in the North Riding.
 Prior to 1858, Saltburn was a small hamlet, now known as Old Saltburn.
 The town was developed by the Pease family, owners of the Middlesbrough Estate, after Henry Pease saw "a prophetic vision of a town arising on the cliff and the quiet, unfrequented and sheltered glen turned into a lovely garden".
 The Saltburn Cliff Lift is one of the world's oldest water-powered funicular railways.
 Saltburn has the only remaining pier in Yorkshire.
 The town is within the council area of Redcar and Cleveland.

 Place Type: Town